avinashgazula/HealthHub/README.md

 `components/medicine-delivery` - This folder container files related to medicine delivery page

+`components/insurancefinder` - This folder container files related to insurance finder and comparision

+`components/forum` - This folder container files related to forum

+`components/insuranceitem` - This folder container files related to each insurance recommendation

+`components/questionitem` - This folder container files related to each question

 `helpers` - This folder contains all the helper methods